duke-malaria-collaboratory/BRAVA/README.md

 `clean_sequencing_reads` cleans, filters, and maps the raw reads.
 It uses BBmap to map all reads from the reference sequences to differentiate between the two targets, CutAdapt to trim the primers and adapter sequences from sequencing reads, and Trimmomatic to quality filter reads if average of every 4 nucleotides had a Phred Quality Score < 15 or was less than 80 nucleotides long.
 This is the first step in read processing on the cluster.

-`organize_folders` creates an all_samples folder within the out/fastq/{target} folder and moves all forward and reverse sequences into that folder.

 `call_haplotypes` call haplotypes for your target using the DADA2 program.
 This is the second step in the read processing on the cluster.

 `censor_haplotypes` censors falsely detected haplotypes.
 Censoring criteria is applied in this order: